-If you’re planning a trip, at some point you should give some thought to travel insurance.
-There are more than a few scenarios that might prevent or interrupt your trip, and most tour operators, airlines, and many online booking sites won’t issue you a refund if you or someone close to you becomes ill or dies, forcing you to stay home.
-Of course you want to protect your travel investment, but just how much insurance is necessary?
+If you’re planning a trip, you would be wise to include travel insurance in your travel budget.
+There are more than a few scenarios that might prevent or interrupt your trip, and most tour operators, airlines, and many online booking sites won’t issue you a refund if you or someone close to you becomes ill or worse, forcing you to stay home.
+Of course, you want to protect your travel investment, but just how much insurance is necessary?

 Before you buy more insurance than you need, check your homeowner, auto, life, and health insurance policies to see what coverage you already have.
+Some credit card companies now offer coverage for travel expenses booked on your credit card, but you will want to check to make sure that they provide enough coverage.
 Then consider your risks, and shop accordingly to fill in the gaps.
-Keep in mind that you should purchase travel insurance as soon as you make your initial deposit because some carriers may offer you additional coverage such as Cancellation for Any Reason, at no additional cost.
-At the least, you’ll be covered for any of life’s unexpected calamities that may railroad your travel plans.
+Keep in mind that you should purchase travel insurance as soon as you book your first non-refundable expense.
+For most travelers that would be their tour deposit or flight.
+Some carriers and insurance companies may offer you additional coverage such as Cancellation for Any Reason, at no or a nominal additional cost.
+At the least, you’ll be covered for any of life’s unexpected calamities that may derail your travel plans.
 You should expect to spend 5-7% of the total cost of your trip on an insurance policy, depending on your age, health, and the level of coverage you want.

 Here are the basic types of coverage and where to shop for it:

 - Medical Evacuation.
 If you sustain a serious injury that requires transport to a hospital by ambulance (or helicopter) and eventual evacuation back home, that can cost upwards of $100,000.
-It may be worth it to insure yourself and have the peace of mind that comes with knowing you are covered for the worst case scenario.
+It is worth it to insure yourself and have the peace of mind that comes with knowing you are covered for the worst-case scenario.